 '''

 / Client interface /

+// Supplied by client

 // typedef elem;

-// Supplied by client

 / Library interface /

 // typedef queue_t;

 bool queue_empty(queue_t Q)

-/ 0(1) /
+/ O(1) /

 /@requires Q != NULL; @/;

+queue_t queue_new()

 / 0(1) /

-queue_t queue_new()

 /@ensures \result != NULL; @/;

-void eng(queue_t Q, elem x)
+void enq(queue_t Q, elem x)

 / 0(1) /

 /@requires Q != NULL; @/;

-elem deg(gueue_t Q)
+elem deq(queue_t Q)

 / 0(1) /

-/@requires Q != NULL && !queue_empty(S); @/ ;
+/@requires Q != NULL && !queue_empty(S); @/;

 '''

 The underscores in the library interface, before queue_t, mean that the client doesn't know how the abstract type queue_t is implemented beyond knowing that it is a pointer.
 The library is therefore free to change this implementation without breaking any (interface-respecting) client code.
 The underscores in the client interface mean that the library doesn't know how the abstract type elem is implemented, which means that the client is free to change this implementation without breaking the library.
 The library's implementation just refers to the elem type, which it expects the client to have already defined, whenever it needs to refer to client data.
-Therefore, the client code must be split into (at least) two files: one, call it queue-client.c0, which defines elem, for example as typedef string elem;

-if we are interested in queues of strings, and the rest of the program, for example main.c0.
+Therefore, the client code must be split into (at least) two files: one, call it queue-client.c0, which defines elem, for example as if we are interested in queues of strings, and the rest of the program, for example main.c0.
 Now, if the file containing the implementation of the queue library is called queue.c0, the overall program shall be compiled as in order to respect the dependencies.